ripe bananas

 A delightful Gujarati stir-fry made with unripe bananas.
 This simple sabzi has a unique sweet, tangy, and spicy flavor profile, making it a perfect side dish for rotis and dal.
 Ready in under 25 minutes!

-Yes, ripe bananas freeze very well.
-It is best to peel them first and store them in an airtight bag or container; they can be frozen whole or in slices for use in smoothies, baking, or making dairy-free 'nice cream'.
+Yes, bananas freeze very well.
+It is best to peel them first and store them in an airtight bag or container.
+They can last up to 3 months in the freezer.

 ripe bananas is a versatile ingredient found in cuisines around the world.
 With 89 calories per 100g and 1.1 grams of protein, it's a nutritious addition to many dishes.